5 Yoga Poses That Relieve Tailbone Pain (Coccydynia)

 To relieve tailbone pain with yoga, focus on the spine.
 The movements of the cat-cow pose will alleviate tension and strengthen the back.
 If you need more support, do a reclining twist on the floor.
-You’ll feel an amazing stretch in the lower back.
-Other beneficial bending poses include the cobra pose and forward bend.
+You’ll feel a nice stretch in the lower back.
+Other beneficial bending poses include the cobra pose and standing forward bend.
 To stretch the entire body at once, do the downward facing dog.
-Ice and gel seat cushions will also treat tailbone pain.

 Is your lower back in pain?
 Your tailbone, or coccyx, might be the culprit.
 This small bone at the bottom of your spine is super easy to injure.1 Tailbone pain is called coccydynia.